Skip to content

 Async & Race Control

 Native Async Support Guards handle promises natively.
-Pulse implements internal versioning to automatically cancel stale evaluations, preventing race conditions.
+Pulse implements internal versioning to automatically cancel stale evaluations.

 });